Where to see fall color in Boulder Junction

 If you’d like to take in Boulder Junction’s fall color at a little slower pace, find a hiking trail to explore.
 With plenty of trails to discover at places like the North Lakeland Discovery Center or the vast Northern Highland-American Legion State Forest, you’ve got no lack of options for a scenic stroll.
 See a Boulder Junction hiking guide here.

-And don’t forget to download Vilas County’s trails app, where you can search for recreational trails (for hiking and much more) by location, length and other criteria.
+And don’t forget to download the free Vilas County trails app, where you can search for recreational trails (for hiking and much more) by location, length and other criteria.

 On the biking trails

 Tackle single-track mountain bike trails or enjoy a paved paradise—the choice is yours in Boulder Junction.
 Our bike trails will take you through beautiful scenery wherever you choose to ride.
 The Heart of Vilas County Paved Bike Trail stretches for more than 50 miles across the Northwoods, including a segment that travels through Boulder Junction.
-No fee or trail pass is required—learn more about the trail here.
+No fee or trail pass is required.

 Head to the nearby WinMan Trails to ride half-mile to 12-mile loops of mountain biking trails amid the beautiful scenery of northern Wisconsin.